-FAKE – this is a DSL based in F# which makes it possible to utilize existing .NET libraries if necessary.
+FAKE – this is a DSL based in F# which makes it possible to use existing .NET libraries if necessary.

 Parameterizing The Build Script

 The process of building and testing software requires information that should be kept secret.
-In particular creating an APK may require a password for the keystore and/or the key alias in the keystore.
-Likewise, Test Cloud requires an API key that is unique to a developer.
-These types of values should not be hard coded in the build script.
+Creating an APK may require a password for the keystore and/or the key alias in the keystore.
+Likewise, App Center Test requires an API key that is unique to a developer.
+These types of values shouldn't be hard-coded in the build script.
 Instead they should be passed as variables to the build script.

-Less sensitive are values such as the iOS device ID or the Android device ID that identify what devices Test Cloud should use for test runs.
-These are not values that need to be protected, but they may change from build to build.
+Less sensitive are values such as the iOS device ID or the Android device ID that identify what devices App Center should use for test runs.
+These aren't values that need to be protected, but they may change from build to build.

 Storing these types of variables outside of the build script also makes it easier to share the build script within an organization, with developers for example.
 Developers may use the exact same script as the build server, but can use their own keystores and API keys.